MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 * More easily rollback to previous versions
 * Facilitates automated testing by provisioning dedicated test environments

-This article provides an overview of the different mechanisms for automating the provisioning of Azure Data Explorer environments, including [infrastructure](#deploy-infrastructure), [schema entities](#deploy-schema-entities), and [data preparation](#prepare-data).
+This article provides an overview of the different mechanisms for automating the provisioning of Azure Data Explorer environments, including [infrastructure](#deploy-infrastructure), [schema entities](#deploy-schema-entities), and [data ingestion](#ingest-data).
 It also provides references to the different tools and techniques used to automate the provisioning process.

 :::image type="content" source="media/automated-deploy-overview/general-flow.png" alt-text="Image showing the deployment general flow.":::